kubernetes/enhancements/keps/sig-cli/34146-kubectl-explain-example/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-N/A
+Not applicable.
+This is a local CLI command.

 ###### How can someone using this feature know that it is working for their instance?

-Run `kubectl example pod` and verify YAML output.
+Run `kubectl example pod` and verify valid YAML output is printed to stdout.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-N/A
+Not applicable.
+This is a local CLI command with no service component.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Other (treat as last resort)
-  - Details: N/A
+  - Details: Not applicable — local CLI command.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-N/A
+Not applicable.

 ### Dependencies

-None
+None.
+The command uses only packages already in kubectl's dependency tree: `corev1`, `appsv1`, `batchv1`, `networkingv1`, `metav1`, and `sigs.k8s.io/yaml`.

 ### Scalability